Background

 The Challenge

 To be able to assign lines only to one object or a subset of objects, one has to move these to another layer than those which will be rendered "normally".
-To do so, select the object(s) and type "m" (move to layer) and click on the layer to
+To do so, select the object(s) and type "m" (move to layer) and click on the layer tomove the objects to:

 You will know that you moved the object to the right layer by the little orange highlight in the layer overview indicating the layer with your currently selected object: